ankita10r/kafka-dr-replication/README.md

   IntelliJ.
 - Helped design test cases per task to keep this TDD, and tightened commit messages and README wording.
+- Modified an early, crudely-written README into a proper one.
+- I wrote Task 1's code myself, based on my own understanding, without using IntelliJ's built-in AI assistance — Claude's role there was auditing what I wrote, verifying it, and filling gaps in my logic and structure, not writing it from scratch.
 - Used Gemini separately to sanity-check some of the above rather than taking one tool's output as final.